KPop Demon Hunters: Release

-When the film was first announced by Sony in March 2021, a release timetable was not set.
+Sony Pictures Animation announced KPop Demon Hunters in March 2021 without a release timetable.
 In April 2022, it was first reported that Netflix registered a filing for the film.
-The film was confirmed to be coming to Netflix in February 2023, in a Business Insider interview with Sony Pictures film CEO Tom Rothman.
+The film was confirmed to be coming to Netflix in February 2023 in a Business Insider interview with Sony Pictures film CEO Tom Rothman.
 The release of KPop Demon Hunters on Netflix was the result of a 2021 agreement between Netflix and Sony.
 According to Matthew Belloni of Puck, this agreement entailed Sony giving Netflix "a first look at certain live-action and animated film projects", with Netflix in turn guaranteeing to greenlight a certain number of projects for joint development, which it would release and have control over.
 Under the terms of this deal, Netflix paid Sony $125 million to cover both the budget for KPop Demon Hunters and a premium worth 25% of the budget; in exchange, Netflix would maintain all film rights, and would not need to pay any profit participation.

-In June 2024, the film was announced to be released in 2025.
-In April 2025, it was revealed by an animator that the film would be released in June, while later that month, it was announced for a release date of June 20, 2025.
-In addition to streaming on Netflix, KPop Demon Hunters had a limited theatrical release at select cinemas in California and New York.
+In June 2024, Netflix announced that KPop Demon Hunters, a film produced by Sony Pictures Animation, would be released in 2025.
+In April 2025, the film was confirmed for a June 20 release.
+In addition to streaming on Netflix, KPop Demon Hunters had a limited theatrical release at select cinemas in California and New York from June 20–26.
 A sing-along version of the film was released theatrically in select theaters in North America, the UK, Australia, and New Zealand from August 23–24, 2025.
 The sing-along version was subsequently released on Netflix, separately from the original version.
 The film then had a second theatrical sing-along release from October 31 – November 2.

-These theatrical releases were enough to satisfy the eligibility requirements for the Oscars, but were not able to qualify the film for the BAFTA awards.
+The June 2025 theatrical release in the United States was enough to satisfy the eligibility requirements for the Best Animated Film and Best Original Song categories at the Oscars.
+The subsequent international theatrical releases did not meet the requirements to qualify for the BAFTA Awards, due to the British theatrical run occurring two months after the streaming release, along with not having enough commercial screenings.
+The British Academy rejected Netflix's exception appeal; according to Deadline, KPop Demon Hunters would have qualified if Netflix were to have given the film a simultaneous release in British cinemas and on streaming.

+Home media

+The film is scheduled to be released on DVD, Blu-ray, and 4K Ultra HD on November 3, 2026, as part of the Criterion Collection.